DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 # Tutorial20 - Mesh shader

-This tutorial deomstrates how to use mesh shaders to implement frustum culling and LOD calculation on the GPU.
+This tutorial deomstrates how to use amplification and mesh shaders, the new programmable stages, to implement frustum culling and LOD calculation on the GPU.

-Mesh shader is designed to replace the traditional primitive generation pipeline that consists of vertex attribute fetch stage, vertex shader, tessellation and geometry shader with a new fully programmable pipeline that is much more efficienct and flexibile.
+Mesh shader is designed to replace the traditional primitive generation pipeline that consists of vertex attribute fetch stage, vertex shader, tessellation and geometry shader, with a new fully programmable pipeline that is much more efficienct and flexibile.
 The new pipeline consists of a two new programmable stages - the mesh shader itself, which in its simplest form implements the functionality of the vertex shader, but is much more powerful, and an optional amplification (or task) shader stage.
 The amplification shader adds an extra indirection level.
 It can generate up to 65k mesh shader invocations and can be used for culling, level-of-details (LOD) selection, etc.